Guides

 Sun Shadow Quality

 Sun Shadow Quality is fairly straightforward.
-It affects mainly the shadow resolution of the shadows cast by the environment (the sun) and any spotlights not in the environment.
+It mainly affects the shadow resolution of sun shadows and any spotlights not in the environment.
 Shadow lengths remain the same.
-We tested this setting under action.
+We tested this setting during combat.

-As seen above, the performance uplift is minimal but there is scope for it to increase depending on the number of enemies.
+As seen above, the performance uplift is minimal, but there is room for it to increase depending on the number of enemies.
 Still, stick with “High“.

 Number of Lights

-Low” renders only the environmental lights, “Medium” adds lights on dynamic effects like skills, and “High” adds lights on effects that can be duplicated many times like projectiles.
-Curiously in our testing, the lights were always visible.
-“Low” had lights on our fire spell casts, as did “High”.
-The global illumination setting influences whether or not these spells will cast a light onto the surroundings.
+Curiously, in our testing, the spell lights were always visible.
+The global illumination quality influences whether or not these spells will cast a light onto the surroundings.

 Water Detail Level